SrMoffat/Book-A-Meal/README.md

 1. Clone the repo into a folder of your choice: git clone `https://github.com/SrMoffat/Book-A-Meal/`
 2. Navigate to the cloned folder `cd Book-A-Meal`
 3. Create a virtual environment `virtualenv venv`
-4. Activate the virtual environment you just created `source venv/bin/activate`
+4. Activate the virtual environment you just created `cd venv/bin/activate`
 5. Install all dependencies into your virtual environment `pip install -r requirements.txt` 6.Confirm you have all packages installed `pip freeze` 7.Set environment variables for APP_SETTINGS `export APP_SETTINGS="development"`